-A Clinical Medical Administrative Assistant is the front-office staff that ensures medical offices operate efficiently while also promoting a friendly and positive patient experience.
+A Certified Medical Administrative Assistant is the front-office staff that ensures medical offices operate efficiently while also promoting a friendly and positive patient experience.
 While having an interest in the health care system, a Medical Administrative Assistant does not interface directly with patient care, rather they greet patients, organize appointments and provide other varying assistance.

 Emergency Medical Training Professionals Medical Administrative Assistant program enables students to gain National Healthcareer Association (NHA) certification.
 We will prepare you for entry-level positions as medical administrative assistants in a variety of health care settings.
 Graduates of our program receive the necessary training in: